 "Oh." said Jarx.
 "This isn't a spaceport.
 Kyle, take us straight up and out of here."

-They punched a cookie cutter round hole in the clouds as they left the Earth.
+They punched a cookie cutter round hole in the clouds through three cloud layers as they left the Earth.